 In mathematics, Statistics deals with the study of research and surveys on the numerical data.
 For taking surveys, we have to define the hypothesis.
 Generally, there are two types of hypothesis.
-One is a null hypothesis.
-Another one the alternate hypothesis.
-In this article, let us discuss in detail what is the null hypothesis and its types.
+One is a null hypothesis and another is an alternate hypothesis.

 Null Hypothesis Definition

 The null hypothesis is a kind of hypothesis which explains the population parameter whose purpose is to test the validity of the given experimental data.
 This hypothesis either rejected or not rejected based on the viability of the given population or sample.
 In other words, the null hypothesis is a hypothesis in which the sample observations results from the chance.
 It is said to be a statement in which the surveyors wants to examine the data.
 It is denoted by H0.

 Null Hypothesis Principle